microsoft/playwright/docs/src/network.md

 ### Recording HAR with a script

 Alternatively, instead of using the CLI, you can record HAR programmatically.
 Pass [`option: har`] option when creating a [BrowserContext] with [`method: Browser.newContext`] to create an archive.
+If the har file name ends with `.zip`, artifacts are written as separate files and are all compressed into a single `zip`.

 ```js
 const context = await browser.newContext({